 What is a VPN and what does it do on an iPhone or iPad?

-Before we get to those, here’s a brief overview of why you’d want to use a VPN on your iPad or iPhone in the first place.
+Before we begin, here’s a brief overview of why you’d want to use a VPN on your iPad or iPhone in the first place.

 For most people, a VPN is a simple way to get around regional blocks that are stopping them watching the videos they want to see, or using the websites they want to access.
 Some YouTube videos, for example, can only be watched in certain countries and, as everyone well knows, the shows and movies available on Netflix changes depending upon which country you’re in.

 Amazing as it might seem, even in the West some websites are blocked because of data regulations.
-For example, certain US-based retailers block access to European visitors because of GDPR rules.
-A VPN lets you get around this and browse the sites as if you were in the US.
+For example, certain U.S.-based retailers block access to European visitors because of GDPR rules, while services like BBC iPlayer are blocked to viewers in the U.S. A VPN lets you get around this and browse the sites as if you were in the country where that service exists.

 A VPN encrypts the connection between your iPhone or iPad and the internet.
 This gives you privacy as it stops your internet provider (and anyone else) from seeing which websites you visit as well as helping to make you anonymous to websites so they can’t track you (unless you sign in to them, of course).